 * Being able to take 2 – 4 weeks of vacation a year with the family.

-* Being able to save enough in your pre-tax retirement accounts in order for Social Security to be enough.
+* Being able to retire when Social Security kicks in at 62, at the earliest. * Being able to save enough in your pre-tax retirement accounts in order for Social Security to be enough.

 * Being able to send your child to college, since college is fast becoming a minimum educational requirement to get many different types of jobs.